-STUDEN T DATE
+STUDEN'

 TOPIC

 Agree Disagree

-1. The stu dent chose a topic that was of interest to the
+dent chose a topic that was of interest to the

-audienc ee.
+audienc e.

-2. Use of 1 Evidence:
+2. Use of l Evidence:

 a) The student presented recent evidence which may

 be useful in clinical decision making

 b) The student provided a well-researched rationale

 for patient management choices

 c) The bibliography was complete

 3. Presenta ation Skills:

 a) A clear and complete outline was provided

 b) Educational objectives were appropriate and clear

 c) The student articulated his/her ideas in a clear

 and logical way

-d) The student demonstrated a thorough knowledge of f
+d) The student demonstrated a thorough knowledge of

 the content

 e) Tone and inflection were effective

 f) Questions were answered appropriately